V. G. Siddhartha

 After going missing on the evening of 29 July 2019, his body was found by three fishermen at the Hoige Bazaar beach, near the mouth of the river Nethravati on 31 July.

 Early life

-Veerappa Gangaiah Siddhartha Hegde was born to Gangaiah Hegde in the Malenadu region of Chikkamagaluru district in Karnataka State.
+Veerappa Gangaiah Siddhartha Hegde was born to Gangaiah Hegde in the Malenadu region of Chikmagalur district in Karnataka.
 He hailed from a very affluent family of coffee planters belonging to the Vokkaliga community.
 He received a master's degree in economics from St. Aloysius College and Mangalore University, Karnataka.

 Career

 At the age of 24, he joined J M Financial Limited in 1983–1984 in Mumbai as a management trainee/intern in portfolio management and securities trading on the Indian stock market.
 After two years, he returned to Bangalore.
 With capital given by his father, Siddhartha bought stocks worth ₹30,000 and started the company Sivan Securities.
 In 1999, it was renamed Way2wealth Securities Ltd. Its venture capital division came to be known as Global Technology Ventures (GTV).

 He established his coffee trading company ABC in Karnataka 1993, with a ₹6 crore turnover.
 He bought an ailing coffee curing unit in Hassan for ₹4 crore and improved it.
 The company now has the largest curing capacity in India at 75,000 tonnes.

 He was the first entrepreneur in Karnataka to set up a café in 1996 (Café Coffee Day, a chain of "youth hangout" coffee parlors).
 By 2018, the chain had over 1700 cafés in India.
 His cafes attract 40,000 to 50,000 visitors a week.

 Siddhartha also held board seats in GTV, Mindtree, Liqwid Krystal, Way2Wealth, and Ittiam.
 In 2000, he founded Global Technology Ventures Ltd, a company that identifies, invests in, and mentors Indian companies engaged in technologies.
 GTV set up Global Village Tech Park on a 59 acre plot as an incubator park in Bangalore, providing office space, communication links, recreational facilities, and a commercial centre.
 In 1999, GTV was valued by BankAm at $100 million.

 He planted banana trees on 3,000 acres (1,214 ha) and had plans to export bananas.

 The Dark Forest Furniture Company is named after V. G. Siddhartha's Kathale Kaad (Dark Forest in Kannada) estate in Chikmagalur.

 Sical Logistics Ltd, a logistics company founded in India in 1955, was acquired by Coffee Day group in 2011.

 On 21 September 2017, a tax raid was conducted at more than 20 of V. G. Siddhartha's locations in Mumbai, Bengaluru, Chennai, and Chikmagalur by senior officers of the Income Tax Department of Karnataka and Goa regions.